 After installation you can find to by searching in the Applications menu or under Applications/Internet.

-- The latest beta release of Signal Desktop includes preliminary support for one-to-one voice and video calls.
-Call your friends and family on macOS, Windows, and Linux; see their smiles on a larger screen; hear their laughter through the big speakers on your desk; and help us test the next generation of calling on Signal.
-Beta […]
+- Update: This feature is now available in production.
+The latest beta release of Signal Desktop includes preliminary support for one-to-one voice and video calls.
+Call your friends and family on macOS, Windows, and Linux; see their smiles on a larger screen; hear their laughter through the big speakers on your desk; and help us test […]

 - The number of people who join Signal every day is still growing at a record pace.
 With so many new conversations getting started, we’ve heard from a lot of users that they’d like more control over how they begin.
 With message requests, when someone who isn’t in your contacts starts a new chat with you […]